DAVID M. LEE, M.D., Ph.D.

 David M. Lee, M.D., Ph.D., is Global Immunology Therapeutic Area Head for the Janssen Pharmaceutical Companies of Johnson & Johnson where he leads a team focused on end-to-end pipeline and a portfolio of treatments for immune-mediated disease.
-Under his leadership, Immunology researchers are working to build on the success of our current portfolio, which includes STELARA® (ustekinumab) and REMICADE® (infliximab), two of Johnson & Johnson’s largest products.
+Under his leadership, Immunology researchers are working to build on the success of our current portfolio, which includes STELARA® (ustekinumab) and TREMFYA® (guselkumab).

 Before transitioning to the pharmaceutical industry, David was a faculty member at Brigham and Women’s Hospital/Harvard Medical School.
-While there, his research laboratory focused on disease mechanisms in Rheumatology and he also practiced Rheumatology.
+While there, his research laboratory focused on disease mechanisms in rheumatology and he was also a practicing rheumatologist.
 As a precursor to his career in industry, while at Harvard, he also participated in co-founding multiple start-ups.
 Ultimately, one – a biotech – was acquired by a major pharmaceutical company.

-He is an active author and speaker, having completed more than 80 peer-reviewed publications and book chapters, and more than 100 lectures/seminars.
+He is an active author and speaker, and has completed more than 80 peer-reviewed publications, book chapters, and more than 100 lectures/seminars.

 David earned his undergraduate degree at Stanford University, where he discovered his fascination with the intricacies of the immune system.
 He subsequently earned his M.D. and Ph.D. in Microbiology/Immunology from the Duke University School of Medicine.
 His passion for developing new medicines is rooted in his experiences treating patients as a practicing rheumatologist.

 Follow David on LinkedIn here.